Payment System and Reserve Bank Oversight

 To support further the Treasury's mission, the Reserve Banks develop, operate, and maintain a number of automated systems and provide associated technology infrastructure services.
 The Reserve Banks also provide certain fiscal agency and depository services to other entities.

-In 2019, Reserve Bank expenses for providing fiscal agency and depository services totaled $729.0 million, an increase of $23.0 million, or 3.3 percent (see table 2).
-The Treasury and other entities reimburse fully the Reserve Banks for the expense of providing fiscal agency and depository services.
-Support for Treasury programs accounted for 94.4 percent of expenses, and support for other entities accounted for the remaining 5.6 percent.
+Reserve Bank expenses for providing fiscal agency and depository services totaled $732.4 million, an increase of $3.4 million, or 0.5 percent (see table 5.2).
+The Treasury and other entities reimburse the Reserve Banks for the expense of providing fiscal agency and depository services.
+Support for Treasury programs accounted for 94.6 percent of expenses, and support for other entities accounted for the remaining 5.4 percent.

 |Department of the Treasury|

-The Reserve Banks support the Treasury by developing, operating, and maintaining electronic systems that allow the public to receive payments from and authorize payments to federal agencies, as well as by providing operational and customer support.
+The Reserve Banks support the Treasury's payment services by developing, operating, and maintaining electronic systems that allow the public to receive payments from and authorize payments to federal agencies, as well as by providing operational and customer support.

 The Reserve Banks process payments, such as federal payroll, Social Security benefits, and veterans' benefits, from the Treasury's account at the Federal Reserve and process payments made to the Treasury's account at the Federal Reserve, which include collections such as fees and debts owed to the federal government.

-Reserve Bank expenses for payment services were $292.1 million in 2019, a decrease of $7.5 million, or 2.5 percent.
-The programs that contributed most to Reserve Bank expenses in 2019 were the Stored Value Card program, the Pay.gov program, and the U.S. Treasury Electronic Payment Solution Center, which are discussed in more detail below.
+Reserve Bank expenses for providing Treasury payment services were $294.0 million in 2020, an increase of $1.9 million, or 0.7 percent.
+The programs that contributed most to Reserve Bank expenses in 2020 were the Stored Value Card program, the Pay.gov program, and the Invoice Processing Platform program.

 The Reserve Banks work with the Treasury to support the Stored Value Card program, which comprises three military cash-management services: EagleCash, EZPay, and Navy Cash.
 These programs provide electronic payment methods for goods and services on military bases and Navy ships.
-Stored Value Cards are in use on more than 80 military bases and installations in 19 countries (including the U.S.) and on board more than 135 ships.
-In 2019, the Reserve Banks continued to provide operations and customer support, replaced legacy equipment, and developed new functionality and capability for the Stored Value Card.
+Stored-value cards are in use on more than 80 military bases and installations in 19 countries (including the United States) and on board more than 135 ships.
+In 2020, the Reserve Banks continued to provide operations and customer support, replaced legacy equipment, and developed new functionality and capability for stored-value cards.

-The Reserve Banks also work with the Treasury to expand electronic payment services to the Treasury's account at the Federal Reserve.
+The Reserve Banks also work with the Treasury to expand the use of electronic payment services for payments made to the Treasury's account at the Federal Reserve.
 The Reserve Banks operate and maintain Pay.gov, an application that allows the public to use the internet to initiate and authorize payments to the federal government using a U.S.-held bank account (through ACH Debit), a credit or debit card, or a digital wallet through services such as PayPal or Amazon Pay.
-In 2019, Pay.gov processed 221 million online payments valued at $212.0 billion.
-In addition, the Reserve Banks worked with the Treasury to support the movement of $85.0 billion in commercial deposits to the Treasury's account at the Federal Reserve and processed and settled 288 million electronic payment transactions valued at $695.0 billion.
-The Reserve Banks are also supporting the Treasury's efforts to modernize its electronic tax collection system.
+In 2020, Pay.gov processed 116.2 million online payments valued at $196.3 billion.
+In addition, the Reserve Banks operated applications and worked with the Treasury to support the movement of $59.0 billion in commercial deposits to the Treasury's account at the Federal Reserve and processed and settled 173 million electronic payment transactions valued at $649.0 billion.

 Financing and Securities Services